Consumer Debt Statistics

 What percentage of America is debt-free?

-Only two out of ten Americans carry no debt.
-Meaning, only 20% of the US population is debt-free, while the vast majority struggles with various debts.
+Only 32%, or three out of ten Americans, carry no debt, while the vast majority struggle with various debts.
 Stats show that people without indebtedness generate personal wealth faster and are better prepared for cash emergencies.